SamipPoudel58/nodejs-ts-google-oauth/blog.md

 });
 ```

 This will get rid of the error but you might have noticed the consent screen is stuck, this is because the callback function in our passport.ts file is empty.

-Inside this callback function we receive data from google about the user, so this is where we can store the user data in our database.
+Inside this callback function, we receive data from Google about the user, so this is where we can store the user data in our database.

+---

+## Storing User Data

-Lets build the user schema, create a folder "models" inside the src folder.
-Inside models folder create a file "User.ts" where we can define the schema as:
+Now, we need to set up our database to store the user data.
+Let's build the user model.
+Create a folder "models" inside the src folder and inside it create a `User.ts` file where we can define the schema as:

 ```ts
 import mongoose, { Document } from "mongoose";